dvargas92495/terraform-aws-static-site/README.md

 ## Notes

 The certificate is created automatically by adding DNS entries to the Route 53 hosted zone.
 The script will wait up to two hours for the certificate to be issued.
 If your domain is not owned by Route 53, you may need to go to the Route 53 hosted zone, look at the NS record, and assign your domain those nameservers.
 If the script times out because this was not done rerunning `terraform apply` after making sure the nameservers are correct should allow the module to continue.

+A provider `aws.us-east-1` has to be passed to the module - this is because CloudFront certificates must be requested in us-east-1.